Ground Stability Surveys

 Responsibility for land stability varies depending on the specific circumstances:

-- Property owners and developers have the primary responsibility to assess and mitigate ground stability risks before construction or land use changes.
+- Property owners and developers play an important role and have the primary responsibility to assess and mitigate ground stability risks before construction or land use changes.

 - Local Planning Authorities ensure that applications for planning consent account for ground stability issues and impose necessary conditions on development.